traciwilliams/simpleOnePage/README.md

 ## Versioning

-0.0.1 - Work in progress
+0.0.1 - Work in progress - next step to add a better background image and photo

 ## Authors